2014 Detroit Lions season: Week 5: vs. Buffalo Bills

 The Lions took a 14–0 lead by early in the second quarter, following a 9-yard touchdown reception by Golden Tate and a 41-yard interception return by Rashean Mathis.
 But that would end Detroit's scoring for the day.
 Buffalo came back on field goals of 45 and 25 yards by Dan Carpenter, making the score 14–6 by the start of the fourth quarter.
-Kyle Orton hit Chris Gragg with a 2-yard TD pass, and the ensuing two-point conversion knotted the score at 14–14.
+Kyle Orton hit Chris Gragg with a 2-yard TD pass and the ensuing two-point conversion tied the score at 14–14.
 With 26 seconds left in the game, Alex Henery missed a 50-yard field goal attempt, his third miss of the day.
 The Bills quickly moved the ball to the Lions' 40-yard line, setting up Carpenter's game-winning 58-yard field goal with 4 seconds remaining.

 Week 6: at Minnesota Vikings

-On a day when offensive stars Calvin Johnson and Reggie Bush could not play due to injuries, the Lions defense had to step up, and it did in a big way.
-Detroit sacked Vikings rookie quarterback Teddy Bridgewater eight times, harassed him into throwing three interceptions, and held the Vikings scoreless until late in the fourth quarter.
+On a day when offensive stars Calvin Johnson and Reggie Bush could not play due to injuries, the Lions defense had to step up and it did in a big way.
+Detroit sacked Vikings rookie quarterback Teddy Bridgewater eight times, harassed him into throwing three interceptions and held the Vikings scoreless until late in the fourth quarter.
 The Lions got on the board in the first quarter with a 9-yard TD pass from Matthew Stafford to Theo Riddick.
 Matt Prater, acquired during the week to replace the struggling Alex Henery, made good on a 52-yard field goal near the end of the first half to give the Lions a 10–0 lead.
 After a scoreless third quarter, Detroit upped its lead to 17–0 on a 1-yard TD plunge by Joique Bell.
 Blair Walsh got the Vikings on the board with a 40-yard field goal, making the final score 17–3.

+This game would receive attention due to it being the only NFL on FOX game ever broadcast by UFC announcer Mike Goldberg, whose commentating style received overwhelmingly negative reception by fans and viewers alike.
+Goldberg was not retained after the game.